-Bold but not overly serious — this striking design from Etsy shows how to hit the perfect balance between professionalism and personality.
+Bold but not overly serious — this well-designed resume from Etsy shows how to hit the perfect balance between professionalism and personality.
 It uses subtle, warm colors and a friendly italic font to offset the hard lines dividing each section.

 In addition, the solid border demands attention and frames the content of the resume.

-Sporting a slick shade of millennial pink, the Stylish resume template from ResumeCompanion feels contemporary, sleek, and professional.
+Sporting a slick shade of aquamarine, the Fancy resume template from ResumeCompanion feels contemporary, sleek, and professional.

 Titled the Advanced resume template, this skill-heavy design uses shading to emphasize key parts of your resume.
 By moving the skills section toward the top of the page and highlighting each skill in a colored bubble, for instance, this design immediately brings attention to your core resume skills.